SAP/jenkins-library/documentation/docs/steps/cfManifestSubstituteVariables.md

 ## Exceptions

-`org.yaml.snakeyaml.scanner.ScannerException`
-* in case any of the loaded input files contains malformed Yaml and cannot be parsed.
+* `org.yaml.snakeyaml.scanner.ScannerException` - in case any of the loaded input files contains malformed Yaml and cannot be parsed.

-`hudson.AbortException`
-* In case of internal errors and when not all variables could be replaced due to missing replacement values.
+* `hudson.AbortException` - in case of internal errors and when not all variables could be replaced due to missing replacement values.

 ## Example